 |We took the following photos of Notre Dame at dusk while on a Seine River dinner cruise.
 See this link for photos of the extraordinary meal and scenery.|

 “Sighting of the Day in the Bush”

 We were in Paris.
-It was August 8, 2014, that we embarked on a fantastic cruise on the River Seine for a night we’ll always remember.
+On August 8, 2014, we embarked on a fantastic cruise on the River Seine for a night we’ll never forget.
 We posted the story and photos the following day at this link.